AceCentre/morAce/README.md

 ## Similar projects

 * [Ketcha-K - morsekey project](https://github.com/ketcha-k/morsekey).
 This was a bit of a kickstart to do this project (see also [this thread on reddit](https://www.reddit.com/r/arduino/comments/gaplhs/usb_morse_key_using_pro_micro/))
-* [Milad Hajihassan, Makers Making Change - and the FAIO project](https://www.makersmakingchange.com/project/faio-feather-all-in-one-switch/) - a neat project which has some morse functionality built in using the easymorse project.
+* [Milad Hajihassan, Makers Making Change - and the FAIO project](https://www.makersmakingchange.com/project/faio-feather-all-in-one-switch/) - a neat project which has some morse functionality built in using the [easymorse project](https://github.com/milador/EasyMorse).
 Also uses the feather.
+(See more at [FAIO Multiplexer](https://github.com/milador/FAIO_Multiplexer))
 * [OllieBck / MorseBLEKeyboard](https://github.com/OllieBck/MorseBLEKeyBoard) - a project to switch between switch scanning and using Gboard.
 * [K3NG / Arduino CW Keyer](https://blog.radioartisan.com/arduino-cw-keyer/) - this project has EVERYTHING you would ever need for proper morse code.
 We doff our cap..